 Robot Kinematics (KIN): The study of movement in robotic systems.

-SYSTEMS SOFTWARE (Code: SOFT)
+SYSTEMS SOFTWARE (SOFT)

 The study or development of software, information processes or methodologies to demonstrate, analyze, or control a process/solution.
+For studies designed for artistic purpose please consider Technology Enhances the Arts (TECA).